zimmer-partners/Kirby-Calendar/README.md

 - v1.1: Scheme aware calendar overview
   - Added support to list all events as webpage
   - Added a dedicated option to subscribe to all current an future events as ICS
   - Removed Kirby `date.handler` setting dependency
+- v1.1.1: Fixed ICS delivery based on scheme only

 # Planned Additions